REPTILE / new pets

 - Wondering about the shell games that go on in the dark?
 Get a night-specific bulb to check it out.

-- Use aquarium gravel to create a sloped area above the water level.
-Or get a landing dock—a perfect spot for your turtle to kick back and chill out.
+- Use aquarium gravel to create a sloped area above the water level or you can utilize a landing dock.

 Let your turtle settle into its new surroundings for the first three or four days after you bring them home.
 If you see any of these symptoms, take your turtle to the vet for a check-up: